Quantco/datajudge/docs/source/examples/example_twitch.rst

         connection_string = f"postgresql://datajudge:datajudge@{address}:5432/datajudge"
         return sa.create_engine(connection_string)

-Once a way to connect to database is defined, we want to declare our data sources and express expectations against them.
-In this example we have two tables in the same database - one table per version of the Twitch data.
+Once a way to connect to the database is defined, we want to declare our data sources and express expectations against them.
+In this example, we have two tables in the same database - one table per version of the Twitch data.

-Yet, let's start with a very simple example only using version 2.
-We want to use our domain knowledge that values of the ``language`` column should only contain letters and have a length strictly larger than 0.
+Yet, let's start with a straightforward example only using version 2.
+We want to use our domain knowledge that constrains the values of the ``language`` column only to contain letters and have a length strictly larger than 0.